curedao/docs/constitution/3-platform.md

 ### 3.1.3 Data Mapping

-To make the standardized stuctured storage of health data and the envisioned queries possible, the data has to be ingested from files or API requests and mapped from many differents standards and proprietary formats into a single purpose built definition.
+To make the standardized structured storage of health data and the envisioned queries possible, the data has to be ingested from files or API requests and mapped from many different standards and proprietary formats into a single purpose built definition.
 These will be executed in an asynchronous queue to map the raw data to a standardized format and provide it to the validator.
 The most common data mappers will be integrated into the core.
 Less common data mappers will be available as plugins from 3rd party developers.

 Core data mappers (Initial proposal):